top of page

 As awareness grows, Perth households and businesses will soon have local options for textile recycling that are both accessible and transparent.
 This means fewer clothes sent interstate or overseas, and more kept within WA’s circular economy.

 Throwaway fashion has a real cost, but it is one we can reduce together.
-By supporting recycling programs, choosing long-lasting garments and thinking twice before discarding, Western Australians can help rewrite the story of our clothes.
-Every shirt, dress and jumper saved from landfill moves us closer to a sustainable future built on care, not waste.
+By supporting recycling programs, choosing long-lasting garments, and thinking twice before discarding, Western Australians can help rewrite the story of our clothes.
+Every shirt, dress, and jumper saved from landfill moves us closer to a sustainable future built on care, not waste.

 Follow Polyclo to stay informed about upcoming textile recycling initiatives and ways to support clothing waste solutions in Western Australia.